 Any of these signs should indicate to the experienced paper cutter operator that a knife change is in order.
 Cutting coated stock, board or plastic material will dull a blade more rapidly than cutting standard uncoated stock and other fine paper.
 The more abrasive the nature of the material being cut, the faster a knife change becomes necessary.

 Some job problems are related to inaccuracies in loading the paper or settings on the paper cutting machine.
 See our Commercial Paper Cutting Troubleshooting Guide.

 Frequent knife grinding will materially lengthen the life of the knife, saving you money in the long run.

-The magnified cross section of a paper knife in Figure 2 shows that only about 1/32” of the metal is removed in order to re-establish a keen cutting edge—as long as it’s done when sharpening first becomes dull.
+The magnified cross section of a paper blade in Figure 2 shows that only about 1/32" of the metal is removed in order to re-establish a keen cutting edge—as long as it’s done when sharpening first becomes dull.

 If the paper knife is permitted to become extremely dull, which occurs at an accelerated rate once the sharp edge is worn off, a great deal more (up to ¼") must often be removed to restore a keen edge.